Kohala, Hawaii

-Kohala ([koˈhɐlə]) is the name of the northwest portion of the island of Hawaiʻi in the Hawaiian Archipelago.
+Kohala ([koˈhɐlə]) is the name of the northwest peninsula of the island of Hawaiʻi in the Hawaiian Archipelago.
 In ancient Hawaii it was often ruled by an independent High Chief called the Aliʻi Nui.
 In modern times it is divided into two districts of Hawaii County: North Kohala and South Kohala.
 Locals commonly use the name Kohala to refer to the census-designated places of Halaʻula, Hāwī, and Kapaʻau collectively.
 The dry western shore is commonly known as the Kohala Coast, which has golf courses and seaside resorts.